 Figure: In high-density infected cells (A) emetine induces (1) nuclear translocation of RPS14 (2) followed by RPS14 binding to MDM2 (3 & 4) resulting in disruption of the interaction between MDM2-p53 (6) and MDM2- viral IE2 (5 & 7), and by RPS14 ubiquitination and degradation (8).
 In low-density infected cells (B) although emetine induces (1) nuclear translocation of RPS14 (2), it is unable to interact with MDM2 (4) which is already bound to p53 to facilitate virus replication (3).
 Source: Source: PLoS Pathogens 12(6):e1005717, June 2016

-We are working toward submission of an Investigational New Drug Application (IND) and targeting potential initiation of a Phase 2/3 clinical trial evaluating emetine in high-risk COVID-19 outpatients in the first half of 2021, subject to additional capital, and successful submission and FDA acceptance of our IND.
+We are working toward submission of an Investigational New Drug Application (IND) and targeting potential initiation of a Phase 2/3 clinical trial evaluating emetine in high-risk COVID-19 outpatients in the first half of 2021, subject to ongoing discussions with the FDA and additional capital.
 Any additional FDA requirements may delay our clinical trial start date.
 If our IND is accepted and if our clinical trial is successful, we intend to initially seek FDA approval to market emetine in the U.S. for the treatment of patients with COVID-19.
 We intend to conduct an adaptive design Phase 2/3 randomized, double-blind, placebo-controlled multi-center trial to evaluate the safety and antiviral activity of emetine in high-risk symptomatic adult patients with confirmed COVID-19 infection not requiring hospitalization.
 Based on the FDA pre-IND advice received to-date, we do not anticipate that a Phase 1 clinical trial in healthy volunteers will be required prior to initiating the proposed Phase 2/3 clinical trial although there can be no assurance that FDA will not require a Phase 1 trial or other IND-enabling activities.
 The potential for cardiotoxicity, in cumulative doses of emetine above 650 mg, has been cited in literature as a reason for its restricted clinical use in most recent years.
 Patients treated with a subcutaneous injection of emetine at a cumulative dose of 650 mg did not experience any notable toxicity7.
 As a potential antiviral treatment for COVID-19 patients, we propose to administer emetine as a subcutaneous injection at a cumulative dose of approximately 120 mg.
 If the Phase 2/3 trial is completed successfully, we anticipate submitting a New Drug Application (NDA) for emetine to the FDA for the treatment of COVID-19.
 Additional information on the emetine program can be found in our current corporate presentation.

 The initiation of the Phase 2/3 trial, its conduct and completion, and NDA submission are subject to our ability to generate sufficient capital resources to fund this program.
 There can be no assurance that we will be able to obtain funding in an amount and upon terms which would allow us to continue our emetine program.
 Emetine is an investigational drug for COVID-19 and is not currently FDA approved for any indication.